 A quintessentially British affair is Afternoon Tea.
 And don’t be fooled, we are not talking a simple cuppa and a slice of cake.
 Afternoon Tea (or High Tea) is a rather lengthy procedure with generous amounts of tea, sandwiches, cakes and scones.
 You can easily spend two to three hours, so forget about the rain outside and indulge in an afternoon treat.

-My absolute favourite is the Afternoon Tea at the Chesterfield Hotel in Mayfair and tea time at the Ritz is still on my bucket list.
-However there are loads of places throughout London that offer Afternoon Tea, from larger hotels to cafes and even some department stores, so you should be able to find one regardless of your travel budget.
+My absolute favourite is the Afternoon Tea at the Chesterfield Hotel in Mayfair.
+And tea time at the Ritz is still on my bucket list.
+However there are loads of places throughout London that offer Afternoon Tea, from larger hotels to cafes and even some department stores.
+So you should be able to find one regardless of your travel budget.
+So no need to dampen the mood, only because you experience London in the rain.

-So whilst I hope you have absolutely marvellous weather whenever you visit London, I also hope this little guide on what to do when it rains in London helps you keep up your spirits if you do get caught in the rain.
+So whilst I hope you have absolutely marvellous weather whenever you visit London.
+I also hope this little guide on what to do in London in the rain helps you keep up your spirits if you do get caught in the rain.

 After all, do what the locals do.
 Take your umbrella with you at all times and get on with it.
 Life’s too short.